|

 If you happen to have more time, there’s a section for that too.

-If a weekend in Seattle spent walking, eating, and drinking your way through the city is what you’re looking for, that’s what you’re going to find in the itinerary below.
+If a weekend spent walking, eating, and drinking your way through the city is what you’re looking for, that’s what you’re going to find in the itinerary below.

 Let’s get something out of the way up front: We’d recommend skipping the Space Needle and the Seattle Great Wheel, which are both overrated and pricey, and using that time elsewhere.